belgort-clark/ctec-121-1a-problem-set-5/README.md

-# CTEC 121 Problem Set 4
+# CTEC 121 Problem Set 5

-## Assignent Overview
+## Assignment Overview

 This exercise will have you clone this repository (repo) down from GitHub to Visual Studio Code on your computer.
-Once you have cloned the repo, you must follow the instrucitons below.
+Once you have cloned the repo, you must follow the instructions below.

 ## Assignment Repository Contents